-- 3.3.13 MMA submitted that it supports ICASA's decision that local sports not be recognised as part of local content26. - 3.3.14 Ms. Clark was of the view that locally produced and developed sporting codes must be considered as part of local content.
-She added that since such sporting codes would require packaging, production and promotion by local production companies and massive sponsorships together with broadcast rights licenses, local sporting events should be regarded as part of South African local content27. - 3.3.15 SOS recommended that local sports programming should be included in the definition of local content but ICASA needs to investigate this further.
+- 3.3.13 MMA submitted that it supports ICASA's decision that local sports not be recognised as part of local content28. - 3.3.14 Ms. Clark was of the view that locally produced and developed sporting codes must be considered as part of local content.
+She added that since such sporting codes would require packaging, production and promotion by local production companies and massive sponsorships together with broadcast rights licenses, local sporting events should be regarded as part of South African local content29. - 3.3.15 SOS recommended that local sports programming should be included in the definition of local content but ICASA needs to investigate this further.
 They suggested that caps should be included on the amount of sport that can be calculated as part of local content so that it doesn't dominate.
 They also added that ICASA must explore the incentivizing of coverage of women's and minority sports; that the definition of "television content" should now refer to "audio-visual content"; that the definition of "independent TV production" must emphasize the issue of control.
-They felt that independent producers and independent production companies need to ensure genuine control over their creativity, intellectual property and working conditions if their work is to be seen as independent and this should be emphasized in the definition. - 3.3.16 In addition, SOS proposed that the definition of South African music should have stricter requirements, needing majority input from citizens on all levels of production for a song to be classified as local28. - 3.3.17 JG Shaw submitted that South African music should be defined as "filmed in the republic" under music content ..., as he would not want South African music videos to be overlooked in the definition of local television broadcasting.
-He further poses a question on whether music videos are "television programmes"29.
+They felt that independent producers and independent production companies need to ensure genuine control over their creativity, intellectual property and working conditions if their work is to be seen as independent and this should be emphasized in the definition. - 3.3.16 In addition, SOS proposed that the definition of South African music should have stricter requirements, needing majority input from citizens on all levels of production for a song to be classified as local30. - 3.3.17 JG Shaw submitted that South African music should be defined as "filmed in the republic" under music content ..., as he would not want South African music videos to

-27Megan Lee Clark's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014(Page 6)
+27 MMA's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 8)

-28 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 12)
+29Megan Lee Clark's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014(Page 6)

-29 Jonathan G Shaw's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 1)
+30 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 12)